Planning Guides

 Take the time to identify and understand policies that apply to your building.
 Document how they affect your current systems, future upgrade options, and compliance obligations.
 This information should be ready to integrate into your analysis scope and decision-making framework.

-Proactively surfacing these constraints and opportunities can help avoid costly surprises—and sometimes uncover strategic advantages, like access to funding, favorable timing, or early compliance credit.
+Proactively surfacing these considerations can help avoid costly surprises and sometimes uncover strategic advantages, like access to incentives, favorable timing, or early compliance credit.